actionably/facebook-messenger-platform-samples-nodejs/README.md

 <h1 align="center">🔥 Welcome Brave Developer! 🔥</h1>

 This repo contains sample applications that will help you learn to build awesome experiences on the Messenger Platform.

+These examples have all been modified to include dashbot integration.
+Before using the samples you should:

+1. Create an account on [https://www.dashbot.io](https://www.dashbot.io)
+1. Create a facebook bot on dashbot.io (make note of the API_KEY)
+1. Set your environment variable DASHBOT_API_KEY to the API_KEY obtained above.

 ### New to the Platform?